taiseiKMC/refx-container/usage.md

     - If you want to work in the container, execute `bash` as `<command>`
     - To share a directory with the host, run `docker run -it -v <path-in-the-host>:/home/opam/ReFX/mount helmholtz <command>`
     - Tezos should be running in a sandbox inside the container.
 - To verify an annotated Michelson program `src.tz`, run `tezos-client refinement src.tz`.
-You can write a program dirctly as a string instead of the file name `src.tz`.
+You can write a s dirctly as a string instead of the file name `src.tz`.
     - Annotations are to give a formal specification (i.e., an intended behavior) and hints (e.g., a loop invariant) to a Michelson program.
 See below for a detail.
 - You can execute any subcommand of `tezos-client` (cf., [Tezos Whitedoc](https://tezos.gitlab.io/api/cli-commands.html?highlight=tezos%20client))
     - The version of the tezos running in the container is `005_PsBabyM1 Babylon`.